Claus Killing-Günkel: Activity related to Esperanto

 In 1981, Killing-Günkel learned the constructed language Esperanto.
 In the Esperanto movement, he has managed publications, organized international meetings, founded an Esperanto youth group in Eschweiler and taught that language inter alia at the adult high school of Düren.

 He is an Esperantologist, member of Gesellschaft für Interlinguistik (GIL) (Society for Interlinguistics) and of the scientists' staff of Akademio Internacia de la Sciencoj San Marino (AIS) as well as lector for mathematics of the international Scienca Revuo.
 In the 1980s and 1990s, he wrote articles for Kontakto, Monato and La Gazeto.

 His field of activity within Esperanto Studies includes lexicography, etymology, Esperanto offshoots (called Esperantidos) and language propaedeutics within the scope of cybernetic pedagogy.
 First classifications of Esperantidos are made by him.
 Furthermore, he deals with Volapük, Interlingue, Interlingua, Glosa and Ido and edited an Esperantido magazine called Nova Provo (i.e. New Attempt) in the 1990s.
 He has contributed to various reference books and tools of Esperanto, including the Plena Ilustrita Vortaro de Esperanto of 2002.

+Own projects

+At the 20th Annual Conference of the Society for Interlinguistics in November 2010 in Berlin, Killing-Günkel presented his language project Cliiuy; and at the 34th Annual Conference in November 2024, he introduced his constructed language project Atlamak in Berlin to an international audience.